HimashaNethmini/New-Repo/README.md

 # new

 new repository
-will decide later, what to store
+I will decide later, what to store in the repository